Roman Shvartsman

 He is Vice President of the Ukrainian Association of Jews - former prisoners of ghetto and Nazi concentration camps, and Chairman of the Association of Boris Zabarko.

-He is also Deputy chairman of the Council of Odessa society of Jewish culture and Manager of its social and cultural center.
+He is also Deputy chairman of the Council of Odesa society of Jewish culture and Manager of its social and cultural center.

 Biography

-Roman Markovich Shvartsman was born in 1936, in a simple Jewish family in the city of Bershad, Vinnytsia Oblast.
+Shvartsman was born in 1936, in a simple Jewish family in the city of Bershad, Vinnytsia Oblast.
 The family had nine children, the seventh of whom was Roman Shvartsman.
 His mother was a housewife, his father worked at the Bershad distillery as a security guard.
 When the Second World War ended, all archival and personal documents were burned and then, to restore the age of Roman, a doctor of the local clinic conducted an external examination.

-In 1955, he moved to Odessa, where he entered the vocational school № 2, in 1956, he received a specialty fitter.
-From 1957 to 1963 he studied at the Odessa National Maritime Academy, with a speciality as engineer-mechanic.
+In 1955, he moved to Odesa, where he entered the vocational school No. 2, in 1956, he received a specialty fitter.
+From 1957 to 1963 he studied at the Odesa National Maritime Academy, with a speciality as engineer-mechanic.

-Roman began his career at the Odessa plant Poligrafmash, where he works now.
+Roman began his career at the Odesa plant Poligrafmash, where he works now.
 There is only one entry in his workbook.